 So for better or for worse, the catastrophic circumstances I have lived through over those past 15 years (again, more on that in later blogs) have demanded that I learn to be way more effective, both emotionally and interpersonally than I had any interest in having to be.
 And circumstances continue to demand it.
 And I’m very glad, I think.

-Regardless, I have developed over time a very specific, very effective, and very teachable methodology for living.
-I am satisfied that it works well with individuals, couples and families over a wide spectrum of personality styles and circumstances.
+Regardless, I have developed over time a very specific, very effective, and very teachable methodology for living effectively–regardless of circumstances and feelings.
+I am satisfied that it works well with individuals, couples and families over a wide spectrum of personality styles and circumstances (see Reviews).
 I now want to attempt exporting this to the world at large, and see if what I think can happen might just be possible.

 My goal is to co-generate a virtual community of real, like enough minded individuals all committed to learning how to be and remain what I term a Real Adult vs. Pseudo-Adult.
 And together, we will gradually co-author (Wikipedia-style) a version of that instruction manual everyone is always missing.
-It will be titled, “How Life Works (or at least it can)”*.
-And if the Boot Camp for applicants to the nascent International Services for Emotional and Interpersonal Safety is successful, it will be around for some time to come, working to alter how human beings treat each other, and more importantly, themselves.
+I’ve already begun writing it, and it’s entitled, “How Life Works (or at least it can!)”*.
+And if the Boot Camp for applicants to the nascent International Services for Emotional and Interpersonal Safety is successful, it will be around for some time to come, working to alter how human beings treat each other–and more importantly, themselves.

-Potentially grandiose if not preposterously arrogant, all this, I agree.
-And the legacy I dare hope to leave is a brick and mortar residential campus where individuals, couples and families can come for immersion in this training for a week or more at a time.
+Potentially grandiose if not absurdly arrogant, all this, I agree.
+And the legacy I dare hope to leave is a brick and mortar residential campus where individuals, couples, and families can come for immersion in this training for a week or more at a time.
 Hell, multiple campuses, all over the world!

 In any case, I look forward to getting to know you, because best I can tell, we sure do need some Real Adults out there.